microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

     print(response.status_code)
     return output
 ```

-To provide a response to the user's question, we'll need to retrieve the top K document chunks that closely match the user's question from the vector database.
-These chunks will then be used to provide a context for the user's question.
+Now that we have the top K document chunks, we can concatenate the content of the retrieved documents to form the context for the user's question.

 ```python
 def get_context(user_question, retrieved_k = 5):